-Only authorized users, processes, and devices can gain access to your physical and logical assets and associated facilities.
+Only authorized users, processes, and devices can access physical and logical assets and associated facilities.
 How you manage this access depends on the risks associated with unauthorized access.

-- Proof and bind identities to credentials, and have them asserted in interactions; and
+- Proof and bind identities to credentials and have them asserted in interactions.

 - Authenticate users, devices, and other assets commensurate with the risk of each transaction.

 Your organization’s personnel and partners receive cybersecurity awareness education and are trained to perform their cybersecurity-related duties and responsibilities consistent with policies, procedures, and agreements.

 - Privileged users understand their roles and responsibilities.

 - Third-party stakeholders (suppliers, customers, partners, and so forth) understand their roles and responsibilities.

 - Senior executives understand their roles and responsibilities.

 - Physical and cybersecurity personnel understand their roles and responsibilities.

 Data security (PR.DS):